p2/OAuth2/README.md

 Some sites might not strictly adhere to the OAuth2 flow.
 The framework deals with those deviations by creating site-specific subclasses.

-- Facebook: `OAuth2CodeGrantFacebook` to deal with the [URL-query-style response](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow/v2.2) instead of the expected JSON dictionary.
+- **Facebook**: `OAuth2CodeGrantFacebook` to deal with the [URL-query-style response](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow/v2.2) instead of the expected JSON dictionary.
+- **Reddit**: `OAuth2CodeGrantBasicAuth` adds a _Basic_ authorization header when requesting the token.
+    It automatically creates the header from _client\_id_ and _client\_secret_:

+        Authorization: Basic {base64: "client_id:client_secret"}

+    Note that you **must** specify your client_secret; if there is none (like for [Reddit](https://github.com/reddit/reddit/wiki/OAuth2#token-retrieval-code-flow)) specify the empty string.
+    There is a [RedditLoader](https://github.com/p2/OAuth2App/blob/master/OAuth2App/RedditLoader.swift) example in the OAuth2App sample app for a basic usage example.

 Playground